-International special is a non-degree enrollment limited to foreign students who are sponsored financially by their government or employer to meet objectives not appropriate for an advanced degree.
+International Special is a non-degree enrollment limited to foreign students who are sponsored financially by their government or employer to meet objectives not appropriate for an advanced degree.
 It is limited to a one year period.

-ENGLISH REQUIREMENTS AND PREREQUISITES
+ENGLISH PROFICIENCY REQUIREMENT AND OTHER PREREQUISITES

-English Proficiency Requirements
+English Proficiency Requirement

-English proficiency requirements must be completed prior to enrollment or during the first semester.
+An English Proficiency Requirement must be completed prior to enrollment or during the first semester.